-The new Version 17 of PERMAS is the result of about 24 months of development work since the shipment of the predecessor version 16.
+The new Version 18 of PERMAS is the result of about 24 months of development work since the shipment of the predecessor version 17.
 For the regular reader of our Product Description of PERMAS, a rough overview summarizes the main changes in the new version.
-Of course, a complete and detailed Software Release Note is available with Version 17 in addition.
+Of course, a complete and detailed Software Release Note is available with Version 18 in addition.

-Great effort has been spent in the past years to provide VisPER (i.e. Visual PERMAS) as a dedicated tool to improve pre- and post-processing for special PERMAS functions.
-The sixth regular VisPER Version 6 is released at the same time as PERMAS Version 17.
-The new features of VisPER Version 6 will be introduced in the next section (see page 15).
+With VisPER (i.e. Visual PERMAS) we provide a dedicated tool to improve pre- and post-processing for PERMAS.
+To achieve a consistent version numbering, the new VisPER has the same Version No. 18 as PERMAS.
+The new features of VisPER Version 18 will be introduced in the next section (see page 14).